Post-Newtonian Theory for Gravitational Waves: Compact binary systems

-In recent years an important effort has been undertaken to compute spin effects to high post-Newtonian order in the dynamics and gravitational radiation of compact binaries: \begin{enumerate} \item \emph{Dynamics}.
+The spins affect the orbital dynamics of the binary, in particular leading to orbital plane precession if they are not aligned with the orbital angular momentum \citep{CF94, ACST94}, and thereby to strong modulations in the observed signal frequency and phase.
+An important effort has been undertaken to compute spin effects to high post-Newtonian order in the dynamics and radiation of compact binaries: \begin{enumerate} \item \emph{Dynamics}.
 The goal is to obtain the equations of motion and related conserved integrals of the motion, the equations of precession of the spins, and the post-Newtonian metric in the near zone.
-For this step we need a formulation of the dynamics of particles with spins (either Lagrangian or Hamiltonian); \item \emph{Radiation}.
-The mass and current radiative multipole moments, including tails and all hereditary effects, are to be computed.
+For this step we need a formulation of the conservative dynamics of particles with spins (either Lagrangian or Hamiltonian); \item \emph{Radiation}.
+The mass and current radiative multipole moments, including all hereditary effects, are to be computed for spinning binaries.
 One then deduces the gravitational waveform and the fluxes, from which we compute the secular evolution of the orbital phase.
-This step requires plugging the previous \emph{dynamics} into the general wave generation formalism of Part~\ref{part:I}. \end{enumerate}
+This step requires plugging the previous \emph{dynamics} into the general wave generation formalism of Sect.~\ref{sec:PNsource}. \end{enumerate}

 We adopt a particular post-Newtonian counting for spin effects that actually refers to maximally spinning black holes.
 In this convention the two spin variables $S_\text{a}$ ($\text{a}=1,2$) have the dimension of an angular momentum multiplied by a factor $c$, and we pose